Unbansheee/CrabApplication/README.md

 Changes can be made to C# script modules under CrabApplication/script.
 Scripts will be compiled upon building the application.
 Changes can also be made at runtime.
 Edit the script, then run the "Build_\<Module\>_Scripts" target inside Visual Studio.
 The scripts will be recompiled and the DLL will be reloaded.
 Native bindings are still work-in-progress.

+## Known Issues
+- Editor Jank
+- Sometimes the C++ compilation can fail due to object mismatches.
+This is a modules bug, and building again will solve it.
+- Runtime shader recompilation can be finnicky